puravparab/waymo-api/README.md

 ### Setup

-Getting the server setup is a little tedious so bare with me.
+Getting the server setup is a little tedious so bear with me.
 For now this setup works with MacOS/Linux

 Before you get started, you'll need the following:
 ```
-- Android Studio (To run the Waymo application)
+- Android Studio
 - uv (Python package manager)
 - Python
 ```